Catholic Schoolhouse Tour 3: Week 1

 - Bartholomew Dias sailed around the Cape of Good Hope in the timeline this week!
 Draw his path from Portugal around the tip of Africa just to the Bay of St. Blaise and then back again with dry erase on your world map.

 - The Medici Family was known for sponsoring art production.
 Have your own Renaissance time period at home this week by sponsoring your students to create artwork for you.
 Ask for a specific picture of something (varying it depending on your student’s ability level).
-Make your requested ‘art’ match something from the tourguide this week.
-An example might be to ask for a Last Supper Painting from and older student (it doesn’t have to look like da Vinci’s), or a picture of Dias’ boat from a younger student, or a clay model of Moses on Mt Sinai from a kid who love modeling.
+Make your requested ‘art’ match something from the Tour Guide this week.
+An example might be to ask for a Last Supper Painting from an older student (it doesn’t have to look like da Vinci’s), or a picture of Dias’ boat from a younger student, or a clay model of Moses on Mt.
+Sinai from a kid who loves modeling.
 I’ll let you decide how much to pay them!
 (You don’t have to pay in money- I ‘pay’ my kids in jelly beans for most things).
 You can also challenge them to hide an image of something important to you in the picture somewhere, just like the Medicis’.

 - I love combining ‘play’ with ‘school.’
 Really the line between the two is blurry (in my opinion).
 Anyway, you could ‘play’ the War of Roses with your kids this week as you teach about this event in history.
 Divide your Barbie dolls, stuffed animals, army men, or action figures (whatever your kids play with) into two groups.
 Then decide which group is the House of Lancaster and which is the House of York.
 You can give little white stickers/flowers (use your creativity here) to the House of York and red stickers/flowers to the House of Lancaster.
 Explain they had a big war, but now King Henry from the House of Lancaster is marrying Catherine of York to end the war!
 Have a play wedding, and let everyone ‘party’ together instead of staying separate based on their flower/sticker colors.
 (I’m sure your little girls will love this)